-Since 2000, the InterAcademy Partnership for Research (IAP-R), known until 2016 as the InterAcademy Council, has mobilized the best scientists and engineers worldwide to provide high quality, in-depth advice to international organizations and national governments on critical scientific issues.
+Since 2000, the InterAcademy Partnership for Research, known until 2016 as the InterAcademy Council, has mobilized the best scientists and engineers worldwide to provide high quality, in-depth advice to international organizations and national governments on critical scientific issues.
 Previous reports have focused on building scientific and technological capacity worldwide; achieving a sustainable energy future; enhancing African agriculture; a review of the processes of the UN’s Intergovernmental Panel on Climate Change (IPCC); scientific responsibility in global research; and, most recently, the science community’s role in achieving the Sustainable Development Goals (SDGs).

 In May 2000 the world's science academies created the InterAcademy Council to mobilize the best scientists and engineers worldwide to provide high quality advice to international bodies and other organizations.
 In March 2016, the InterAcademy Partnership (IAP) was formally launched, bringing together three established networks of academies of science, medicine and engineering, IAP, the global network of science academies, the InterAcademy Medical Panel (IAMP) and the InterAcademy Council (IAC).
-The IAC was then formally renamed IAP for Research.
+The IAC was then formally renamed IAP for Policy.

 Science and technology are fundamental to many critical issues ranging from climate change and genetically modified organisms to the challenge of achieving sustainability.
 Making wise policy decisions has become increasingly dependent on sound scientific advice.

 IAP for Research is client-driven and works on a project-by-project basis.
 The organization has developed mechanisms and procedures to guarantee the scientific quality of its reports, the policy-relevance of its recommendations and the absence of regional or national biases.
 IAP for Research collaborates closely with its counterparts within the InterAcademy Partnership – IAP for Science and IAP for Health, as well as the International Council of Academies of Engineering and Technological Sciences, and the International Council for Science.
-The IAP for Research Secretariat is hosted by the U.S. National Academies of Sciences, Engineering and Medicine in Washington, D.C.
+The IAP for Policy Secretariat is hosted by the U.S. National Academies of Sciences, Engineering and Medicine in Washington, D.C.

 Mobilizing the world's best science to advise decision-makers on issues of global concern